Break the tether of fear and re-discover your freedom.

 In itself this is no problem as the satellite business is booming.
 Far from being a setback Britain can now target specialist areas for development.
 Britain already designs many of the components that travel on NASA and ESA spacecraft but in particular Britain produces about 44% of the world’s small satellites and has extensive facilities to operate them once active, like Surrey Satellite Technology that build and operate small satellites alongside the UK Space Agency.
 And last year, Europe’s largest ever telecommunications satellite, built in Stevenage and Portsmouth, was launched.

-In this scenario Britain has today some of the most productive vehicle plants in the world making more than a million cars and commercial vehicles and over two million engines a year.
+It was necessary at a time when the choice was between losing control of car manufacturing or not having it.
+Today Britain has some of the most productive vehicle plants in the world making more than a million cars and commercial vehicles and over two million engines a year.
 The quality of British cars and the brands are so prestigious that most of them are still registered at Companies House and made here.

 Aston Martin, the car associated with James Bond, is another iconic car and luxury export.
 Formed in 1913 the Warwickshire-based company changed hands frequently.
 From the mid-90s until 2007 it was a subsidiary of Ford until they sold it in a £479 million deal to a consortium led by a British motorsport and advanced engineering group based in Banbury called Prodrive made up of private American and Kuwaiti finance.
 That same year Aston Martin recorded its highest-ever revenues of £876 million.
 In 2012 Italian equity fund Invesindustrial bought just over a third of the company.

 What the two examples above show us, is that whilst the companies and plants fell into foreign hands, which is part of the way things work with global businesses, the cars are still made in Britain by British workers and in both examples the brand name is retained by British companies.
-The money the owners make is the price we have paid to save the industry.
-Two things are always true; successful companies invest for future prosperity and the tax collector get their cut no matter who is in charge.
+The money the owners make is the price that has had to be paid to save the industry.

 In this regard Britain is now competing with car manufacturers across Europe and the world because of its eclectic ownership and it can only get more competitive.
 For example Britain’s access to the Asian market is through Jaguar Land Rover, originally two companies sold by Ford to the Indian company Tata Motors, still registered at Companies House, still built in Coventry, but which have their most profitable market in China.